scfay/COVID/README.md

   generateGraphBinom.m  (The number of edges that each node has follows a uniform distribution)

 The anaylictal results in the manuscript are plotted with literature data in tradeoffs.m.

+The data that appears in Figure 2 of the manuscript is stored in combinedInfections_Oct8_2020.mat